ppringle/spring-caching-examples/README.md

 A distributed cache will have two major overheads that will make it slower than an in-process cache network latency and object serialization.

+### Use Case:

+Use this strategy if the application to be deployed across multiple nodes and/or if your application has a requirement to cache mutable objects references where there is a desire to always have those reads be consistent.

 # Spring Caching Abstraction

 The Spring Framework provides support for transparently adding caching support to a Spring application.
 The